-Total Liquidity Reserves were €205 billion as of March 31, 2020, reducing from €222 billion as of December 31, 2019.
-The predominant driver of the decline in reserves was incremental lending activity in March given increased liquidity needs of clients arising from the COVID-19 pandemic, €18 billion of the total decline was to clients with committed credit facilities, and a further €7 billion was deployed into discretionary loans.
-This was offset by approximately €7 billion of financing secured via Central Bank liquidity facilities.
+Total Liquidity Reserves were \in 205 billion as of March 31, 2020, reducing from \in 222 billion as of December 31, 2019.
+The predominant driver of the decline in reserves was incremental lending activity in March given increased liquidity needs of clients arising from the COVID-19 pandemic, \in 18 billion of the total decline was to clients with committed credit facilities, and a further \in 7 billion was deployed into discretionary loans.
+This was offset by approximately \in 7 billion of financing secured via Central Bank liquidity facilities.

 Given the excess levels held prior to the stress in the market, liquidity was deployed into loans without an equivalent increase in liabilities.
-The financing raised was to provide incremental capacity to support client lending, whilst maintaining liquidity reserves internal targets.
+The financing raised was to provide incremental capacity to support client lending, whilst maintaining liquidity reserves above target levels of € 200 billion.